sebastienrousseau/nalufx/nalufx-ui/ui/components/themes/README.md

 <!-- markdownlint-enable MD033 MD041 -->

-# BeonUX Theme
+# Slint Schemes

-The BeonUX Theme provides various configurations for color, duration, font, screen, and space.
-These schemes are designed to offer a consistent and customizable styling foundation for your Slint applications.
+The Slint schemes provided include various configurations for color, duration, font, screen, and space.
+These schemes are designed to provide a consistent and customizable styling foundation for your Slint applications.
 This document provides an overview of each scheme and how to use them.

 ## Table of Contents